June24-optimize/Diagnostic-indication-generation/README.md

-# Brain MRI Diagnostic Indication Generation Model
+# Diagnostic Indication Generation Model

 ## Overview
 This system generates **diagnostic reports** and **VQA answers** from 3D medical scans (brain MRI as an example).
 It fuses lesion/tissue **segmentations** with a **Med3DVLM** backbone to preserve long-range 3D context while steering the language model toward clinically relevant regions.

+**Motivation:**
+Making diagnostic decisions is a time-consuming process, and it is prone to variability across different doctors and hospitals.
+Our project aims to automate part of this process: generate structured diagnostic indications directly from medical images and reports.
+Structured outputs can support radiologists, speed up clinical workflows.

 **Core idea:**
 Efficient 3D encoder → dual-stream **MLP-Mixer projector** with segmentation-aware fusion → **LLM** (Qwen2.5-7B-Instruct via LoRA) → report/VQA.